-If the TCP data sender determines, a round-trip time after retransmitting a packet, that the receiver received two copies of that segment and therefore that the packet retransmission was most likely unnecessary, then the sender could have the option of "undoing" the halving in the congestion window.
-The sender can "undo" the recent halving of the congestion window by increasing the Slow-Start threshold ssthresh to the previous value of the old congestion window, effectively slow-starting until the congestion window has reached its old value.
-In addition to restoring the congestion window, the TCP sender could adjust the duplicate acknowledgement threshold or the retransmit timeout parameters, to avoid the wasted bandwidth of persistent unnecessary retransmits.
+If the TCP data sender determines, a round-trip time after retransmitting a packet, that the receiver received two copies of that segment and therefore that the packet retransmission was most likely unnecessary, then one possibility would be for the sender to "undo" the halving in the congestion window.
+The sender could "undo" a recent halving by setting the Slow-Start threshold ssthresh to the previous value of the old congestion window, effectively re-entering Slow-Start until the congestion window has reached its old value.
+If the connection had been in Slow-Start when the unnecessary Fast Retransmit was triggered, then ssthresh could be reset to its old value, restoring Slow-Start.
+This would allow the sender to recover its old congestion window in one round-trip time, instead of the W/2 round-trip times that it takes now.
+In addition to restoring the congestion window, the TCP sender would adjust the duplicate acknowledgement threshold or the retransmit timeout parameters to avoid the wasted bandwidth and other costs of persistent unnecessary retransmits.